-The Q_IQ-reading of an \exists -question yielded with the above analysis is [-d-exh,-pl,+ch].
-This reading is not subject to domain exhaustivity because the existential predication condition (70a) only requires the input function f to be defined for 'at least one' of the boys.
-27 Possible answers to this question are single-pairs, not pair-lists, because the minimal K sets satisfying the existential predication condition are all 'singleton' sets, as seen in (70b).
-The yielded Q_IQ-reading has a choice flavor, because there can be 'multiple' minimal K sets that satisfy the existential predication condition.
+The QrQ-reading of an \exists -question yielded by the above analysis is $[\neg D\text{-EXH}, \neg PL, + CH]$.
+This reading is not subject to domain exhaustivity because the existential predication condition (70a) only requires the input function f to be defined for at least one of the boys.
+27 Possible answers to this question are single-pairs, not pair-lists, because the minimal K sets satisfying the existential predication condition are all $\underline{\text{singleton}}$ sets, as seen in (70b).
+The yielded QrQ-reading has a choice flavor, because there can be multiple minimal K sets that satisfy the existential predication condition.